Hiking Fern Lake Trail in Rocky Mountain National Park (Photo: Grant Ordelheide)

 There are five drive-in campgrounds and one drive-in group camping area inside the park.
 Can’t find a campsite inside Rocky Mountain Park?
 Don’t worry.
 It’s bordered by the Never Summer Wilderness, Arapahoe National Recreation Area, Indian Peaks Wilderness, Roosevelt National Forest and Comanche Peak Wilderness.
 No matter which one you visit, there is usually always a place to pitch a tent, park an RV or hike a few miles into the backcountry.

 We know exploring a national park can be an exciting activity to do on your own, but why not spend a few hours and check out a ranger-led program or let an expert show you around?
-Our partner, Wildland Trekking, offers fantastic day and multi-day trips in Rocky Mountain National Park.
+Local guides offer fantastic day and multi-day trips in Rocky Mountain National Park.

 Outside the national park.